 And now I am hooked on the PSDTUTS site, which is in its words,

 PSDTUTS is a blog/photoshop site made to house and showcase some of the best Photoshop tutorials around.
 We publish tutorials that not only produce great graphics and effects, but explain in a friendly, approachable manner.

 Photoshop is a fantastically powerful program and there are a million ways to do anything, we hope that reading PSDTUTS will help our readers learn a few tricks, techniques and tips that they might not have seen before and help them maximize their creative potential!

 And once more, I get this adrenaline rush (woooooooooosh) from another exmaple of web serendipity that creates new connections, opens new resources, like new neurons forming and firing off.

 Thanks for finding my photo and dressing it up!
 Up to 175 views and climbing.

 As a hint- this pretty much was enabled because in my compulsive manner I title and add captions to all my photos that brought the photo up when someone searched on “drafting table”.
 Don’t expect much if you back up your camera like a dump truck to flickr and release a pile of ones with titles like DSCN2345.JPG – take the time to put some context there.
 I think in some circles people might call this “metadata” (I speed up this process using the iPhoto/Aperature flickr exporter, well worth the shareware).

 But more so, just share your stuff.
 Its addictive.

-The post "Photo Plays Supporting Role in Awesome PhotoShop Tutorial" was originally pulled like taffy through a needle's eye at CogDogBlog (https://cogdogblog.com/2008/07/photo-supporting-role/) on July 2, 2008.
+The post "Photo Plays Supporting Role in Awesome PhotoShop Tutorial" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (https://cogdogblog.com/2008/07/photo-supporting-role/) on July 2, 2008.